xrdocs/cloud-scale-networking/_tutorials/security-acl-on-ncs5500-part1.md

 </pre>
 </div>

 If you define an ACL with L4 information (UDP or TCP ports for instance) and with "fragment" keyword, non-intital fragments can not be matched.
-It's expected since the packet no longer transport the port details, only an indication of fragment to help the re-assembly of the original packet at the destination host level.
+It's expected since the packet no longer transports the port information but only an indication of fragment needed for the re-assembly of the original packet at the destination host level.

 The same ACL will be able to match initial fragments.